Netcore Acquires Boxx.ai, Enables Brands to Re-invent Customer Experience With Personalisation at Scale

 Netcore Solutions, a pioneer in SaaS-based Multi-Channel Marketing Automation and Communications, has acquired a Bangalore-based AI startup, Boxx.ai.
 Netcore Smartech will now further empower digital brands to deliver truly Omni-channel Personalized Experience at Scale for every individual across all the digital touchpoints such as websites, mobile apps, e-mail, and social media throughout the entire customer journey.

-Boxx.ai harnesses the power of customers' eyeball, intent, behavioural, demographic, device data among others to provide the most relevant and personalised experience for every user across all touchpoints of the app and website, with a 15-minute Integration process.
+Boxx.ai harnesses the power of customers' eyeball, intent, behavioral, demographic, device data among others to provide the most relevant and personalized experience for every user across all touchpoints of the app and website, with a 15-minute Integration process.

-With the amalgamation of Boxx.ai capabilities, Smartech will help brands improve conversion rates by upwards of 15%, enhance the behavioural and purchase predictions by 20%, and multiply the marketing ROI by 10x - 15x via hyper-personalised and contextual product and content recommendations.
+With the amalgamation of Boxx.ai capabilities, Smartech will help brands improve conversion rates by upwards of 15%, enhance the behavioral and purchase predictions by 20%, and multiply the marketing ROI by 10x - 15x via hyper-personalized and contextual product and content recommendations.

 Kalpit Jain, Group CEO of Netcore Solutions, stated, "We build for and with our customers.
-'According to Gartner, organizations that focus on personalised messaging around helping consumers can expect 16% more impact on commercial outcomes than those that don't.'
-We at Netcore absolutely understand the value of personalisation for providing the best customer experience and with Boxx.ai capabilities, we intend to further delight our customers in maximising hard-earned website traffic and arresting the non-purchase drop-offs to boost the ultimate marketing objective- 'Conversions'."
+'According to Gartner, organizations that focus on personalized messaging around helping consumers can expect 16% more impact on commercial outcomes than those that don't.'
+We at Netcore absolutely understand the value of personalization for providing the best customer experience and with Boxx.ai capabilities, we intend to further delight our customers in maximizing hard-earned website traffic and arresting the non-purchase drop-offs to boost the ultimate marketing objective- 'Conversions'."

 The entire Boxx team including three co-founders - Ajay Kashyap, Prakhar Raj, and Shitiz Bansal - who come with a wealth of experience and expertise in the Machine Learning and Artificial Intelligence domains will be joining Netcore to further bolster the Raman, Netcore's AI Engine.